[Workbench] Pipeline elapsed time is misformatted

 refs #4227 - update strptime format for parsing pipeline start and finish time.

-#4 Updated by Brett Smith almost 5 years ago
+#4 Updated by Brett Smith about 5 years ago

 Reviewing e102efba.
 The fix is good, but I'm surprised at how involved the test code is.